1964 Democratic Party vice presidential candidate selection: Selection

 As the convention got underway, a potential issue was that there were competing delegations from Mississippi.
 The Mississippi Freedom Democratic Party, which included black and white members opposed to racial segregation, challenged the delegate credentials of Mississippi Democratic Party members who favored segregation.
 Johnson wanted no disruptions to distract from his nomination, and he assigned Humphrey to solve the problem.
-Humphrey worked with Walter Mondale to craft a compromise which satisfied Johnson.
+Humphrey worked with his protegee, the then-Attorney General of Minnesota and future appointee to Humphrey's own Senate seat, Walter Mondale, to craft a compromise which satisfied Johnson.

 On August 27, Humphrey met with Johnson in the Oval Office.
 In their discussion, they agreed that if Humphrey joined the ticket and Johnson and Humphrey won the general election, Humphrey would have important executive branch responsibilities, including oversight of the administration's nuclear disarmament, antipoverty, and space programs.
 In addition, they agreed that Humphrey would have a high profile role in Johnson's foreign policy.
 After this interview, Johnson announced his choice of Humphrey for the vice presidential nomination.

 Humphrey easily won the vice presidential nomination on the first ballot at the 1964 Democratic National Convention.
 The Johnson–Humphrey ticket went on to beat the Goldwater–Miller ticket in the 1964 election.